Common Juniper (Juniperus communis)

 Rabbit and Deer Protection

-We offer a range of tree shelters that will protect your trees against possible attack.
+We offer a range of tree shelters that will protect your trees against possible attacks.
 Click on this Tree Protection Link and it will take you to all of these products.

 See What Our Customers Are Saying About Our Juniperus Communis Cell Grown Trees